Please note, there are affiliate links in this post. To learn more about what this means, click here.

 It was so much fun and we didn’t spend a penny while we were out, so it was a really good ‘no spend’ activity.
 Crabbing is also educational for the kids, learning about sea creatures.
 Getting up close to the crabs so you can see their anatomy in real life.
 It got us outside and away from screens and it also got us moving which is always a good thing!

 - You need to check the tide times.
 You do not want to go when the tide is in, as there will be very little beach to explore.
-There are websites which tell you up to date times of the tides based on where you are, which is really helpful.
+There are websites that tell you up to date times of the tides based on where you are, which is really helpful.

 - Don’t take a metal bucket to put the crabs in as in hot weather, you could end up boiling them!